What is labor?

 Heat or cold therapy.
 This is used to help relax tensed or painful areas.
 It might be a warmed towel or a cold pack

 Imagery.
-This technique uses the mind to form mental pictures that help create relaxed feelings.
+This method uses the mind to form mental pictures that help create relaxed feelings.

 Breathing.
-These techniques use different patterns and types of breathing to help direct the mind away from the discomforts.
+These methods use different patterns and types of breathing to help direct the mind away from the discomforts.

 Positioning and movement.
-Many women find changing positions and moving around during labor helps ease discomfort.
+Many people find changing positions and moving around during labor helps ease discomfort.
 It may even speed labor along.
-Rocking in a rocking chair, sitting in the “Tailor sit” position, sitting on a special “birthing ball,” walking, and swaying may be helpful .
+Rocking in a rocking chair, sitting in the “Tailor sit” position, sitting on a special “birthing ball,” walking, and swaying may be helpful.
 Your healthcare provider can help you find comfortable positions that are also safe for you and your baby.

 These are medicines that cause loss of sensation.
 They are: